 In the Australian anti-poverty movement, Dilan was a pioneering member of Monash SEED and a coordinator at Oaktree.
-Dilan holds a Bachelor's degree in Commerce and Economics and has previously worked in Marketing at National Australia Bank.
+Dilan holds a Bachelor degree in Commerce and Economics and has previously worked in Marketing at National Australia Bank.

-More information on who we are and our team is available on our website.
+More information on who we are and our core team is available here.